 Dr. Cardozo is a board-certified reproductive endocrinologist providing care for all aspects of infertility.
 Her areas of research interest include fertility preservation and the effect of obesity on reproductive outcomes.
 Dr. Cardozo is an active member of many health societies including the American Congress of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, the New England Fertility Society and the Society for Reproductive Investigation.
 Her greatest strength is the relationships she forms with her patients.

-Dr. Wheeler specializes in reproductive endocrinology and infertility.
+Dr. Wheeler specializes in reproductive endocrinology and infertility and the Interim Director of the Women and Infants’ Fertility Center.
 She is the director of the Fertility Preservation Program, which assists women dealing with cancer and fertility concerns, and she also sees patients through the Women & Infants Menopause Program.
 Dr. Wheeler works to improve the quality of life for women with reproductive health issues from adolescence to menopause.
 She focuses on listening to her patients’ needs with sensitivity and empathy.

 Upon completion of residency, physicians are able to practice independently in their generalist field while receiving fellowship training in their chosen subspecialty under the guidance of board-certified physicians in that subspecialty field.
 Our fellows have completed their residency training in obstetrics and gynecology and are receiving their subspecialty training in reproductive endocrinology and infertility.